-We confirm the audit engagement team, and others in the firm as appropriate, Deloitte LLP and, where applicable, all Deloitte network firms are independent of the Council and will reconfirm our independence and objectivity to the Corporate Overview & Scrutiny Panel for the year ending 31 March 2019 in our final report to the Corporate Overview & Scrutiny Panel.
-There are proposed audit related services to be carried out claims and returns.
+Independence confirmation We confirm the audit engagement team, and others in the firm as appropriate, Deloitte LLP and, where applicable, all Deloitte network firms are independent of the Council and will reconfirm our independence and objectivity to the Corporate Overview & Scrutiny Panel for the year ending 31 March 2019 in our final report to the Corporate Overview & Scrutiny Panel.
+Non-audit fees There are proposed audit related services to be carried out claims and returns.
 There are no other non-audit fees.
-We continue to review our independence and ensure that appropriate safeguards are in place including, but not limited to, the rotation of senior partners and professional staff and the involvement of additional partners and professional staff to carry out reviews of the work performed and to otherwise advise as necessary.
-We have no other relationships with the Authority, its members, officers and affiliates, and have not supplied any services to other known connected parties.
+Independence monitoring We continue to review our independence and ensure that appropriate safeguards are in place including, but no limited to, the rotation of senior partners and professional staff and the involvement of additional partners and professional staff to carry out reviews of the work performed and to otherwise advise as necessary.
+Aelationships ω We have no other relationships with the Authority, its members, officers and affiliates, and have not supplied an services to other known connected parties.